310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Whenever she was feeling better, she’d secretly take me here after I’d been pooped out from all the studying and lessons.

-So this place holds a looot of important memories to me.
+So this place holds a looot of important memories to me, as well.
 If it goes bankrupt because of bad business, it’ll feel like something’s missing.
 {% endbubble %}

 {% bubble Souma %}